Pez: Patents

 Pez, Inc. has applied for and received patents related to the Pez dispensers, and usually molds the patent number onto the stem of the design.
-The patent number cannot be reliably used to determine how old the dispenser is.
+The patent number cannot be reliably used to determine how old a dispenser is.
 Collectors refer to the first two digits of a patent number as a shorthand for a given patent number.
 For example, the 5.9 (5,984,285) patent was granted in 1999, but did not first appear on a Pez item until 2002.
 By 2007, 4.9 patented items were still regularly appearing on store shelves.
 Dispensers can also be found with several non-US patents, such as the German "DBP 818.829" (Deutsches Bundes-Patent) and the Mexican "Patent Nr 141,242".

 Injection mold codes

 Pez dispenser stems will usually also be embossed with several injection mold codes (IMCs).
 Some, like those found on the bottom of the dispenser feet, will tell which mold position the specific piece came from.
 One found on the side of the stem indicates the country of origin.

 The IMC code 4 is followed by a superscripted second number which identifies the specific facility in Austria.